Tim Ellis (lawyer): Criminal charge, appeal, and dismissal

-On 24 March 2013, Ellis was driving south on the Midlands Highway in Tasmania around a sweeping bend when his vehicle crossed into a lan of oncoming traffic.
+On 24 March 2013, Ellis was driving south on the Midland Highway in Tasmania around a sweeping bend when his vehicle crossed into a lan of oncoming traffic.
 Ellis managed to steer his vehicle in the wrong lane for some 30 seconds, over 700 metres.
 He collided with a vehicle being driven by Natalia Pearn.
 Ms Pearn died as a result of the crash.

 Ellis was charged with negligent driving causing death, and pleaded not guilty.
 Describing the crash in her evidence, Ellis’ partner, Anita Smith, told the court:

 Ellis was found guilty of negligent driving causing death on 26 June 2014.
 Following an unsuccessful appeal, Ellis returned to the Magistrates Court of Tasmania for sentencing.
 He was convicted of negligent driving causing death, and sentenced to 4 months’ imprisonment, wholly suspended, and driving disqualification for 24 months.

 On 15 January 2015, Premier of Tasmania Will Hodgman and Attorney-General Vanessa Goodwin announced Ellis would not continue in the role of DPP, after the Governor accepted their recommendation he be removed from the position.

 Ellis was the subject of criticism from the family of Natalia Pearn: